guybrushthreepwood1984/sprint1-2-design-patterns/README.md

 // implemented in JS engine, source code not visible
 ```

-Note: With subclasses, it is important to insert the clone() method in each one of them.
+Note: If using subclasses, it is important to insert the clone() method in each one of them.

 Sources: